A painting by Josef Untersberger of Jesus depicted as the good shepherd. He is knocking at a door while holding a lamb, with twelve sheep at his side.

 Featured image: The Good Shepherd by Josef Untersberger.

-33 responses to “Bible Verse that Says God Will Never Give Us More Than We Can Handle”
+33 thoughts on “Bible Verse that Says God Will Never Give Us More Than We Can Handle”

 We also know from 2 Peter 3:9 that the Lord knows how to deliver the godly from temptations, which because the Lord is all-wise is rather obvious.
 And lastly, we’re instructed to pray in such a manner as asking to not be led into temptation in the first place (Matthew 6:13).